Tuatara

 Tuatara are greenish brown and grey, and measure up to 80 cm from head to tail-tip and weigh up to 1.3 kg with a spiny crest along the back, especially pronounced in males.
 They have two rows of teeth in the upper jaw overlapping one row on the lower jaw, which is unique among living species.
-They are able to hear, although no external ear is present, and have unique features in their skeleton, some of them apparently evolutionarily retained from fish.
+They are able to hear, although no external ear is present, and have unique features in their skeleton.

-Tuatara are sometimes referred to as "living fossils", which has generated significant scientific debate.
+Tuatara are sometimes referred to as "living fossils".
 This term is currently deprecated among paleontologists and evolutionary biologists.
-Although tuatara have preserved the morphological characteristics of their Mesozoic ancestors (240–230 million years ago), there is no evidence of a continuous fossil record to support this.
-The species has between 5 and 6 billion base pairs of DNA sequence, nearly twice that of humans.
+Although tuatara have preserved the morphological characteristics of their Mesozoic ancestors (240–230 million years ago), there is no evidence of a continuous fossil record to support the idea that the species has survived unchanged since that time.

+The species has between five and six billion base pairs of DNA sequence, nearly twice that of humans.